Orphan Well Due Diligence: M&A and Surface Rights Workflows

 A typical M&A workflow

-- Pull the seller's BA code from the AER directives.
-(BA = Business Associate code — every licensee has one.)
+- Identify the seller's licensee.
+Look up the operator by name or BA code.
+(BA = Business Associate - every licensee has one.)

-- Hit the operator snapshot API for that BA.
-Total wells + breakdown by status.
+- Open that operator's view.
+Total wells plus the breakdown by status.

 - Compute the inherited closure obligation roughly as: Active wells (future obligation) + Suspended wells (near-term reactivation or abandonment) + Abandoned non-orphan wells (open reclamation work).